informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 2. Go to the row applicable for your selected dataset.
 3. Click the URL listed for your dataset and navigate to the federal web page housing the data.
 4. Review the information on the webpage that describes the data.
-5. Update the Required Metadata Section in the Data Archiving tab of the tracker with the information you found in the previous steps.
+5. Update the Required Metadata Section in the Dataset Archiving tab of the tracker with the information you found in the previous steps.
-6. If applicable, update the Optional Metadata section in the Data Archiving Tracker tab if there is any information available to input.
+6. If applicable, update the Optional Metadata section in the Dataset Archiving Tracker tab if there is any information available to input.
 7. Confirm that the required and optional metadata for this dataset is complete in the tracker.
 8. Move on to task 3.3 (Organize & Package Data for Long-Term Storage).